richinfante/ison/README.md

 ```

 ## Custom Types
 ISON now includes a custom types interface.
 This takes advantage of destructuring, but also allows for you to rename the types as they are exposed to the ISON parser.
-For completeness, it is recommended you provide a `destructor()` for your custom types.
+For completeness, it is recommended you provide a `destructor()` function for your custom types.

+In cases where you need to override the detected type name of an object, you may use the `className` property.
+In most cases, this is __not necessary and you shouldn't use this**.

 ```js
 const ison = require('./ison')